FreeCAD/DevelopersHandbook/maintainersguide/AEC.md

 Depending on the state and widespread usage of the addon, it may be kept mostly as is.

-At this point addons usually also receive updates to fixup their licensing, manifest and addons structure.
+At this point addons usually also receive updates to fixup their licensing, manifest and structure.

 Afterwards we look for community members that are qualified and willing to take over maintainership.